Entjaman/FMNN25-grupp3-2023/project2/README.md

 To run:

-`poetry run app.py`
+`poetry run python app.py`

 To test:

-`poetry run pytest`
+`poetry run python pytest`

 ### Documentation

-This project uses `mkdocs` to generate documentation, more on this later.
+This project was supposed to use `mkdocs` to generate documentation, but because of lack of time did not manage in time..